 Teaching Assistants : Miss Nicole Millward & Mrs Karen Leatt

 Click below to see our mid-term and long-term plans:

-Your child will be learning through a programme of teaching and learning set down by the Government Department of Education called the ‘The Early Years Foundation Stage’ [EYFS].
+In Reception your child will learn through a programme of teaching and learning set out by the Government Department of Education called the ‘The Early Years Foundation Stage’ [EYFS].